Episode 1648 - John Mulaney

 I don't know if it's rebellious, but

-it was something I thought
+it was something I thought.

 I know this melody in my head and I'm not seeing it right now.
+And I also, they gave me the key to this

-studio, so that's what we'll do.
+studio.
+So that's what we'll do.

 But I watched